Parliamentary.ai

 Overview

 This bill proposes to amend the Health Act 2006 to make it illegal to smoke in a private vehicle when children under 18 are present.
-Drivers who violate this law face a fine or the option of attending an awareness course.
+Those caught violating the law would face a fine or the option of attending a smoke-free driving awareness course.

 Description

-Penalties: First-time offenders will have the option of attending a smoke-free driving awareness course instead of paying a £60 fine.
-Repeat offenders will automatically receive a £60 fine.
-The Secretary of State holds the power to adjust the fine amount via regulations.
+First-time offenders can choose between a £60 fine or attending a smoke-free driving awareness course.
+Repeat offenders will automatically receive a £60 fine, although the Secretary of State can adjust this amount through regulations.

 Government Spending